scalameta/metals/docs/editors/overview.md

 ![Diagnostics](https://user-images.githubusercontent.com/1408093/48774587-f4d5c780-ecca-11e8-8087-acca5a05ca78.png)

+### Known limitations

-> Compilation is handled by the build tool, meaning diagnostics may take a while
-> to publish for large projects.
-The batch compilation mode used by build tools
-> is slower than the interactive compiler used by IntelliJ as you type.
+- Slow feedback.
+Compilation is handled by the build tool, meaning diagnostics may take a while to publish for large projects.
+The batch compilation mode used by build tools is slower than the interactive compiler used by IntelliJ as you type.

 ## Goto definition